Current and announcment

 The exhibition will be opened on the eve of the 85th anniversary of the outbreak of the Second World War

-Jan Trzupek — part of text
+Jan Trzupek — part of main text

 Artists